intershop/helm-charts/charts/iom/README.rst

 Migration Notes
 ---------------

-*podAntiAffinity* is enabled and uses *mode: required* on default
+*podAntiAffinity* is enabled and uses *mode: required* by default
 =================================================================

-*podAntiAffinity* is enabled and uses *mode: required* on default, which makes the IOM deployment instantly more robust against failures of a single node.
-Each IOM pod requires it's own node in this case.
-But, if the according Kubernetes cluster does not provide the required number of nodes, the deployment of IOM will fail.
+*podAntiAffinity* is enabled and uses *mode: required* by default, which makes the IOM deployment instantly more robust against failures of a single node.
+Each IOM pod requires its own node in this case.
+However, if the corresponding Kubernetes cluster does not provide the required number of nodes, the deployment of IOM will fail.

 Please check your cluster in advance.
 If the capacity is not sufficient, please use *podAntiAffinity.mode: preferred* instead.

-Default value of *startupProbe.failureTreshold* was changed
+Default value of *startupProbe.failureThreshold* was changed
 ===========================================================

-The default value of *startupProbe.failureTreshold* was increased from 60 to 354, which increases the default timeout for database initialization and migration from 11 minutes to one hour.
-If the new default value is not matching the requirements, you have to set the right value within the values file.
+The default value of *startupProbe.failureThreshold* was increased from 60 to 354, which increases the default timeout for database initialization and migration from 11 minutes to one hour.
+If the new default value does not meet the requirements, you must set the right value within the values file.

 See also `Helm parameters of IOM <docs/ParametersIOM.rst>`_.